brettstark73/brettstark/content/posts/spacex-launch/index.md

   - "travel"
 cover:
   image: "images/IMG_1350.jpg"
+description: "Memories and experiences from SpaceX Launch"
+tags: [photography]
 ---

 Work trip for partnership that didn't work out.
 Anyway though, got to go VIP to a launch!